 We now consider the case of costly intermediary default.
-As in the previous section, leveraged intermediaries in risky financial markets will default on depositors if the realisation of the productivity shock is low enough.
-This requires intervention by the government to pay for deposit insurance, which is now less benign than previously assumed as there is a deadweight loss37.
+Leveraged intermediaries in risky financial markets will default on depositors if the realisation of the productivity shock is low enough41.
+This requires intervention by the government to pay for deposit insurance, which is now less benign than previously assumed as there is a deadweight loss42.
 We assume that capital held by defaulting intermediaries suffers a proportional productivity loss $\overline{\Delta}$ relative to the productivity of capital held by non-defaulting intermediaries.
 This loss can arise from (real) bankruptcy costs or some degree of inalienability in investment projects.
 The main assumption is that these costs are proportional to the output of the respective capital shares.
 Let μ_t^d be the share of capital held by defaulting intermediaries.
-We define an aggregate productivity loss $\Delta_t = \mu_t^d \overline{\Delta}$; this is an increasing function in the share of capital held by defaulting intermediaries.
+The aggregate productivity loss $\Delta_t = \mu_t^d \overline{\Delta}$ is then increasing in the share of capital held by defaulting intermediaries.
 Note that the productivity of capital held by healthy intermediaries is unaffected at t, so the impact on aggregate productivity is coming only from cross-sectional differences between defaulting and non-defaulting intermediaries.
-The extent of the "loss given default" is therefore endogenous in our model and increasing with the severity of the banking crisis.
+The extent of the aggregate "loss given default" is therefore endogenous in our model and increasing with the severity of the banking crisis.